bonitasoft/bonita-doc/md/jboss-bundle.md

 For a Subscription edition:

-* Go to the [Customer Portal](https://customer.bonitasoft.com/download/request) and download the Bonita BPM Subscription Pack edition JBoss bundle.
+* Go to the [Customer Portal](https://customer.bonitasoft.com/download/request) and download the Bonita BPM Subscription edition JBoss bundle.

 #### Unzip